JasonPuglisi/descent/README.md

 ## Usage

 Last.fm Now can be run on any server, and it listens on port 3000 by default.
-You use a proper web server such as NGINX to forward outside traffic to the app.
+You should use a proper web server such as NGINX to forward outside traffic to the app.
 The app operates completely under the `/now` location.

 The app is hosted officially at [wagnaria.xyz/now](https://wagnaria.xyz/now).